BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **For Theoden!** `ACTIVE`

-During the Declare Heroic Actions step of the Fight Phase, if Theoden is Engaged in Combat within 6", Deorwine may call a [Heroic Combat] for free.
-If the action is successful, you must use the following move to join Theoden's Combat, or get as close as possible to him.
-He cannot use this special rule if he is in the same Combat as Theoden.
+During the Declare Heroic Actions step of the Fight Phase, if Théoden is Engaged in Combat and is within 6" of Déorwine, then Déorwine may declare a free [Heroic Combat].
+If this [Heroic Combat] is successful, then Déorwine must use the following Move to join Théoden's Combat.
+If this is not possible, then Déorwine must Move as close as possible to Théoden.
+Déorwine cannot use this special rule if he is in the same Combat as Théoden.

 </div>